Our family has been fishing in Ketchikan, Alaska for four generations.

 There is something for everyone in Ketchikan, Alaska and there is no better place to stay than Chinook Shores – A premier Ketchikan Alaska fishing lodge.

 Western Washington University graduate, McKinley Kellogg, earned her way through college filleting fish.
-A mission critical member of the team, she serves as the lodge operations and customer service manager.
-Passionate about wildlife and marine environments, sustainable seafood and healthy oceans, McKinley graduated WWU in 2019 and holds a bachelor’s of science in environmental science.
-She is a member of American Fisheries Society and The International Ecotourism Society.
+A mission critical member of the team, she serves as the lodge operations and customer service manager while managing a crew of five.
+Passionate about wildlife and marine environments, sustainable seafood and healthy oceans McKinley is a member of American Fisheries Society and The International Ecotourism Society.
+She spends the winter months vacationing and working in the Bering Sea as a seafood observer for the Alaska Fish & Game.
+McKinley holds a Bachelor of Science in environmental science.